To celebrate the Christmas period our travel experts celebrate the Christmas holiday’s with these unusual Christmas traditions from around the world.

 Canada

 Toronto’s Santa Claus Parade has been a staple tradition every November since 1905 and is one of the largest Christmas parades in the world.
-Although the practice is becoming less common, people have traditionally taken part in ‘mummering’ (in Newfoundland & Labrador) or ‘belsnickeling’ (in Nova Scotia), where people visit others’ homes in disguise and their identity must be guessed.
+Although the practice is becoming less common, people have traditionally taken part in ‘mummering’.
+Common in Newfoundland & Labrador) or ‘belsnickeling’ (in Nova Scotia), people visit others’ homes in disguise and their identity must be guessed.
 Once their identity is known, they are usually offered food and drink by the host.

 America

 The USA is home to its fair share of unusual Christmas decorations, including California’s Surfing Santa Competition.
-In Hawaii, a traditional Christmas dinner is often a spit-roast pig, in Montana, residents take part in the annual Ice Climbing Festival and in Alabama, Elfapalooza hosts the second largest congregations of elves in world.
+In Hawaii, a traditional Christmas dinner is often a spit-roast pig.
+Whereas in Montana, residents take part in the annual Ice Climbing Festival.
+Down South in Alabama, Elfapalooza hosts the second largest congregations of elves in world.

 Japan